section-engineering-education/engineering-education/content/articles/how-kubemq-users-build-scalable-messaging-platforms-with-kubernetes-operators/index.md

 - Operators are well understood; hence organizations need no additional training for operational success.

 ### Conclusion
-KubeMQ uses the operator model to ensure users can build complex yet scalable messaging platforms with less coding and overhead.
+KubeMQ uses the operator model to enable users build complex yet scalable messaging platforms with less coding and overhead.
 It also creates great business value to organizations.
 It allows them to address any business problems quickly and effectively with little resources while managing and maintaining their messaging infrastructure.

 ---
 Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)